Skip to main content

 Collecting Data

 The first step here is to start collecting data by publishing a survey.
-Go to the Surveys page (Surveys -> Surveys) and check that there is a green light on at least one post-purchase survey.
-If not, click the gray button to publish a survey to Shopify (or your Custom confirmation page if you're on a non-Shopify platform).
+Go to the Surveys page and check that there is a "Live" on at least one post-purchase survey.
+If not, refer back to this article on how to set up your first survey!

 Observe Reports

-Head over to the main survey response Reports page (Surveys -> Reports) to utilize the Filtering Audiences to analyze the data that you have collected!
+Next, head over to the survey that you're interested in to utilize the Filtering Audiences to analyze the data that you have collected!
+All you have to do is click into it from that Surveys page.

 Filtering audiences will work correctly regardless of what chart type you use to view your data (default bar graph, Attribution Report, Pie Chart, or Trend Report), so feel free to click the Chart Settings cog wheel and view your favorite chart.